darluc/talka/docs/product-design.md

 ### macOS App

 The macOS app should run quietly in the menu bar, because the main product value happens in other apps.
+The settings surface should feel like a compact macOS control panel, not an advanced developer console.

 Primary UI:

-- Menu bar status item.
+- Menu bar status item with a green dot only when service, AI, ASR, and native Accessibility permission are all healthy.
-- Service status: listening, paired, recording, transcribing, inserting text.
+- Menu bar menu with only `Settings` and `Quit`.
+- Settings window for the daily control surface.
+- Separate diagnostics window for failure evidence and recovery actions.
-- PIN pairing window.
+- PIN pairing display integrated into the top status area.
+- Connected-device list at the bottom of settings.

+Settings layout:

+- Top status card combines:
-- Configuration window.
+  - Service state.
-- Permission helper for Accessibility access.
+  - Native Accessibility state.
-- Diagnostics view for local runtime status.
+  - Current six-digit PIN.
+  - PIN refresh countdown.
+- The Ready headline should be visually secondary to the useful state controls.
+- The PIN countdown sits below or next to the PIN without causing layout jitter when seconds update.
+- `Service listening` is actionable and can be used to test or recover the service path.
+- `Accessibility OK` / `Accessibility Required` is actionable and opens the permission flow.
+- `Interfaces` contains only settings the user can reasonably change:
+  - AI endpoint.
+  - AI model.
+  - AI timeout.
+  - ASR mode.
+  - External ASR endpoint and port.
+- AI API and ASR API health are shown inline in the interfaces section.
+- Connected devices show device name plus connection time.
+They do not show low-value actions such as `Forget` in the main compact view.
+- Footer contains Diagnostics, Reset Changes, Save, last update time, and config path.

 Configuration:

+- AI endpoint: configurable Ollama/OpenAI-compatible endpoint.
+- AI model.
+- AI timeout.
-- ASR provider selection: embedded runtime, external FunASR runtime, or legacy Talka sidecar.
+- ASR mode: `Embedded` or `External`.
-- ASR runtime path.
-- ASR model paths.
-- Ollama base URL.
-- Ollama model.
-- Text insertion mode.
+- ASR endpoint and port, editable only when ASR mode is `External`.
-- Paired device list.
+- Paired or connected device list.

-- Debug logging toggle.
+ASR mode is a product-level setting.
+It must not expose FunASR's internal runtime mode such as `2pass` as the user-facing ASR mode. `Embedded` means Talka launches the bundled runtime and bundled models; `External` means Talka connects to a separately managed local ASR service.

+Diagnostics layout:

+- Diagnostics should not duplicate the settings page.
+- It should answer: what is broken, where is it running from, and what can the user do next?
+- It should include:
+  - Overall readiness.
+  - Service, ASR runtime, AI API, and Accessibility status cards.
+  - Failure evidence from the control API and runtime.
+  - Runtime evidence such as config path, control API address, ASR runtime path, model path, and last refresh.
+  - Recovery actions including refresh, opening Accessibility settings, and copying recoverable text when paste fails.

 ### Focused-App Text Entry

-For the first version, text insertion should use clipboard paste:
+For the first version, text insertion uses clipboard paste guarded by a native macOS Accessibility preflight:

+1. Ask the Swift app's local paste broker to run a preflight check.
+2. The broker checks `AXIsProcessTrusted()` in the app process.
+3. If Accessibility is missing, return a recoverable `accessibility_missing` error before changing the clipboard.
-1. Save the current clipboard content.
+4. Save the current clipboard content.
-2. Write the final Talka text to the clipboard.
+5. Write the final Talka text to the clipboard.
-3. Send Cmd+V through macOS Accessibility APIs.
+6. Ask the broker to send Cmd+V through CoreGraphics.
-4. Restore the previous clipboard after a short delay.
+7. Restore the previous clipboard after a short delay when restoration is enabled and the user has not overwritten it.

 This approach is more compatible than synthesizing every character as keyboard events.
 Direct key event insertion can be added later as a fallback or advanced mode.

+The key product requirement is to avoid half-success.
+Talka must not silently leave the final text in the clipboard when Accessibility prevents paste into the target app.
+When paste cannot proceed, the user should see a clear recovery state and the recognized text should remain recoverable.

 ## Audio Interaction Model